-25 Best Disney Cruise Tips and Tricks (for First Time Cruisers)
+25 Best Disney Cruise Tips for First Timers

-I’m sure you know that planning a vacation can be a lot of work!
-But it can all be worth it for an unforgettable family trip.
+It’s no secret that planning a vacation can be a lot of work!
+But it can also be totally worth it for an unforgettable family trip.

-You should download the app right after you initially book your cruise.
-The Disney Cruise Line Navigator App has a countdown feature that is so much fun to see, and it really gets the family super excited for the upcoming trip!
+We recommend downloading the app right after you initially book your cruise.
+In addition to the Disney Cruise Line website, the Disney Cruise Navigator App features a ton of information and features.
+My family and I especially love the cruise countdown on the app as it really gets the family super excited for the upcoming trip.

-The Disney Cruise Line App also holds a ton of information about your trip.
-Once onboard, you will notice it contains everything you need to know about the ship in general.
-You can use the Navigator App for directions, schedules, reservations, etc.
+The Disney Cruise app also holds important details about your trip, including information about your account, stateroom, port adventures, and more.
+And once you’re onboard, you will notice it contains everything you need to know about the ship in general.
+You can use the Navigator App for directions, dinner rotation information, daily schedule of activities, reservations, etc.

-It’s also a great way to communicate (for free) with your family members while on the ship.
+It’s also a great way to communicate (at no extra charge) with your family members while on the ship.
 You and your family can text each other via the Navigator App without having to worry about using up all the data on your phone.

 Disney Cruise Line ground transfers are a super reliable and easy way to arrive and leave the port.
-I highly recommend adding this shuttle service to your cruise reservation, especially if you are cruising with babies and toddlers.
+I highly recommend adding this shuttle service to your cruise reservation, especially if you are cruising with toddlers or babies.

-We like that the Disney shuttles take care of our luggage so that my husband and I aren’t trying to keep up with two little kids, carryon bags, AND large suitcases.
+My husband and I like that the Disney shuttles take care of our luggage so that we aren’t trying to keep up with two little kids, carryon bags, AND large suitcases.
 If you have a family of four, these Disney buses are really cost effective as well.

 You can find out more information about the pricing and other details on the official website for Disney Cruise Line.